ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_path.rst

 Examine currently available solutions
 =====================================

-If you have an idea for a new role or module/plugin, there is no need to reinvent the wheel if there is already a sufficient solution that solve your automation issue.
+If you have an idea for a new role or module/plugin, there is no need to reinvent the wheel if there is already a sufficient solution that solves your automation issue.

 Therefore, first examine the currently available content including: